zDonik1/v0-vamo-tracker/README.md

 - Filter and search through your progress
 - Export and share your journey

+### 🍍 Pineapple Rewards
+Pineapples are earned through daily logins, evidence uploads, and streak milestones.
+They can be spent to reveal potential customers.

+**📚 For detailed calculations, see [Pineapple Rewards Documentation](docs/pineapple-rewards.md)**

 ### 📊 Lead Conversion Probability

 Each lead shows a conversion probability that combines two factors: